Skip to main content

 6 mentions Positive Neutral Negative

-The story revolves around a classic revenge narrative, where characters seek to defeat punks and a criminal syndicate that has overtaken the city, reminiscent of titles like Final Fight.
+The story revolves around a classic revenge narrative where characters seek to defeat punks and a criminal syndicate that has overtaken the city, reminiscent of titles like Final Fight.
 While the plot is familiar and typical for the genre, it faced significant censorship in the West, altering key elements and characters in the third installment.
-Overall, players can expect a straightforward storyline that complements the vibrant graphics and dynamic gameplay.
+Overall, players can expect a vibrant presentation and engaging gameplay, despite the predictable storyline.

 • “Not unlike Final Fight, the plot revolves around characters seeking revenge against punks and a criminal syndicate that have taken over the city.”